- I launched the site for Isala, a citizen science project about the female microbiome.

 - I was very happy to be able to talk at WordCamp Antwerp (28/3) and Drupal Dev Days (9/4) called A talk that nobody wants to hear.
 I would have talked about about climate change, the internet and our responsibility, and why and how I built globalwarning.blog on top of WordPress to have a minimal environmental impact.
 Unfortunately, both of these events are postponed due to social measures against the spreading of the coronavirus.

-- Launched a blog called Global Warning, a side-project to raise awareness about the impact of the internet and related technologies on our environment.
-This site is the WordPress version of the original site and its pages load in about only 20-30 kb to save energy.
+- Some time ago I launched a site called Global Warning, a side-project to raise awareness about the impact of the internet and related technologies on our environment.
+This site is the WordPress version of the original site and its pages load in about only 20-30kb to save energy.

 From the blog